Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: A vacuum bubble emanating from a braneworld

 where latin indexes denote tensor quantities defined in the shell submanifold, $S^{ab}$ is the stress-energy tensor on the shell and

 These junction conditions are derived from a generalized Gibbons-Hawking boundary term

 where $G_{ab}$ is the $D-1$-dimensional Einstein tensor for the metric on the boundary.

-Let us impose an isotropic 5-dimensional spacetime in the sense that it is foliated by maximally symmetric $3$-surfaces.
+Let us consider an isotropic 5-dimensional spacetime in the sense that it is foliated by maximally symmetric $3$-surfaces.
 By virtue of a generalized Birkhoff's theorem \cite{Zegers} the metric has the form